-No lawsuit can bring a loved one back to life, but with the help of a good wrongful death lawyer Brookhaven GA residents trust, you can hold the responsible party accountable.
+No lawsuit can bring a loved one back to life, but with the help of a good wrongful death lawyer Atlanta GA residents trust, you can hold the responsible party accountable.
 Although money is never a replacement for a spouse, child, or parent, it tries to ease the burden.
 Wrongful death cases are not easy for surviving relatives, and they’re not easy for attorneys to handle.
 It takes a skilled and compassionate attorney to correctly handle, and if necessary litigate, a wrongful death case.

 A wrongful death lawsuit is a type of civil action when someone dies because of the misconduct or negligence of another party.
 For example, if someone passes away as the result of a car accident, a surviving family member can hire a lawyer to file a wrongful death lawsuit against the driver who caused the crash.
 Talking with your neighbors and doing your own research to find a good lawyer is important.
-As a wrongful death lawyer Brookhaven GA residents hire in times of serious need, we take ourselves and our work seriously.
+As a wrongful death lawyer Atlanta GA residents hire in times of serious need, we take ourselves and our work seriously.

 Some wrongful death cases are the result of violent criminal attacks.
 For example, if an attacker stabs an innocent victim, and the victim dies as a result of the stabbing, surviving family members may sue the attacker in civil court.
 Surviving family members may also be able to go after the property owner who knew, or should have known that criminal activity was happening on his property but he did not take the proper measures to stop that criminal activity.
-As an experienced wrongful death lawyer Brookhaven GA community members turn to with questions, we know what to investigate to make sure we get all of the right answers.
+As an experienced wrongful death lawyer Atlanta GA community members turn to with questions, we know what to investigate to make sure we get all of the right answers.

 O.C.G.A. § 51-4- 2 identifies who has the right to file a wrongful death claim.